-Alexander Lukashenko expressed wish that good athletes, including Olympic champions, would be brought up in this sports complex.
+Aleksandr Lukashenko expressed wish that good athletes, including Olympic champions, would be brought up in this sports complex.

-According to Alexander Lukashenko, the Ice Arena provides all necessary conditions for taking up sport.
+According to Aleksandr Lukashenko, the Ice Arena provides all necessary conditions for taking up sport.
 “The ice is great and this is the most important thing.
 Everything was done qualitatively here.
 Let us live on this land, love this land, take up favorite sports.
 Take your children in here, and later they will bring you here as well,” he said.

 Apart from the ice rink, the sports complex in Shklov includes gyms, training and choreography halls, sauna with a small swimming pool, a cafe and other facilities.
 The Ice Arena also boasts a 1.9km ski and roller track.

 The complex is designed to host different exhibitions, cultural and other events.